nice1013/DogecoinTimeline/Readme.txt

-You can see the Dogecoin Timeline at DogecoinTimeline.com .
+You can see the Dogecoin Timeline at DogecoinTimeline.com , hosting and Domain was provided by Pembo210!

 Actions and events in Dogecoin Timeline are real.
 You can visit, lurk, or get involved in the Dogecoin community by going to Discuss.Dogecoin.com, Reddit.com/r/Dogecoin, or on Facebook, Twitter, or even Twitch.
 Shibes are multiplying and are moonbound.